 Due to the high volume of communications, we will not issue confirmation as to receipt of EOI’s

-A response to this Request for Expression of Interest does not automatically ensure that you will be selected to participate in the tender
+A response to this Request for Expression of Interest does not automatically ensure that you will be selected to participate in the tender.

 CRS reserves the right to change or cancel the requirement at any time during the EOI and/or solicitation process.
 CRS also reserves the right to require compliance with additional conditions as and when issuing the final solicitation documents.
 Submitting a reply to a call for EOI does not automatically guarantee receipt of the solicitation documents when issued.